Close

 opens in a new windowkindlec opens in a new windownookc opens in a new windowebooksc opens in a new windowgoogle playc opens in a new window opens in a new windowkoboc

-Placeholder of -19The Memory of Souls by Jenn Lyons
+opens in a new windowPoster Placeholder of - 2The Memory of Souls by Jenn Lyons

 Now that Relos Var’s plans have been revealed and demons are free to rampage across the empire, the fulfillment of the ancient prophecies—and the end of the world—is closer than ever.
 To buy time for humanity, Kihrin needs to convince the king of the Manol vané to perform an ancient ritual which will strip the entire race of their immortality, but it’s a ritual which certain vané will do anything to prevent.
 Including assassinating the messengers.
 Worse, Kihrin must come to terms with the horrifying possibility that his connection to the king of demons, Vol Karoth, is growing steadily in strength.
 How can he hope to save anyone when he might turn out to be the greatest threat of them all?